jburgy/jburgy.github.io/docs/_posts/2024-04-29-tail-recursion.md

 }
 ```

-Amazingly, the [x86](https://en.wikipedia.org/wiki/X86) version of `SWAP` is barely longer than the c version:
+Amazingly, the [x86](https://en.wikipedia.org/wiki/X86) version of `SWAP` is barely longer than the C version:

 ```nasm
 SWAP:                           # @SWAP